robertwenner/comics/doc/outputs.md

 Generates a per-language HTML page with all published comics comics in chronological order.

-The configuration takes a template and an output file for each language:
+The configuration takes a template and an output file.
+You can pass a single template for all languages, or one for each language.
+The output file is always per-language.

 ```json
 {